Cricut Basics-3D Layered Paper Projects Tips, Tricks and 55 Shadow Box Ideas

 Cricut Shadow Box and 3d Layered Paper Procut Supplies

--Cricut LightGrip Cutting Mat: I suggest using new/newish, clean mats for these projects.
+• Cricut LightGrip Cutting Mat: I suggest using new/newish, clean mats for these projects.
 You want to make sure that your cardstock is firmly adhering to the mat and that there are no areas where the paper lifts off your mat.
 If your cardstock lifts, you are more likely to experience a tear.

--Cricut Premium Fine Point Blade: Again, the newer and sharper the better.
+• Cricut Premium Fine Point Blade: Again, the newer and sharper the better.
 A dull blade will cause your paper to tear.

--Cricut Cardstock: For a textured cardstock I really like Cricut Cardstock.
+• Cricut Cardstock: For a textured cardstock I really like Cricut Cardstock.
 It comes in 12×12 or 12×24 sizes.

-Dollarama Studio “Construction Paper”: For getting practice and discovering if this is the hobby for you I found Dollarama Studio paper is a favorite.
-It comes in a pack of 48 sheets in 12 colors for $4.
-It’s labeled as “Construction Paper” but has the same texture and a similar weight to Recollections Cardstock.
+• Dollarama Studio “Construction Paper”: For practicing and making mock ups, Dollarama Studio paper is a great way to keep costs down.
+It’s even good enough for finished projects.
+Dollarama Studio paper comes in a pack of 48 sheets in 12 colors for $4.
+While it’s labeled as “Construction Paper”, the texture and weight is similar to Recollections Cardstock.

 Note: If making your own shadowboxes you will also need a Scoring Wheel or Scoring Stylus.